Sidharth29/Tracker/reference.md

 - Framing the connect string to connect to the db
     - Hostname: This is the service name defined in the docker-compose file for the database (ex: db) not localhost (what we use locally)
     - Port: This the mapped port number on the docker end (ex: 5432) not one used locally (ex: 5430)

+### TODO

+- Create the table structure for the POSTGRES tables within each schema (gold and silver)
+- Add the schema and table creation to the docker build